Live TV Streaming Service Comparison: YouTube TV vs. Hulu + Live TV vs. Fubo vs. DIRECTV STREAM vs. Sling TV vs. Philo

 - Charges RSN Fee in most markets, even if you don’t watch them

 - Two people can’t watch on their TV from different locations at the same time

 Fubo includes Regional Sports Networks, NFL Network, NBA TV, MLB Network, NHL Network, Tennis Channel, beIn.
 If you don’t need TNT or TBS — this is a good option for sports fans.

 Philo is a great entry-level option for those who want entertainment channels and can get their locals via antenna.
 It includes a lot of the major entertainment channels, but offers no news, sports, or local channels.

 - Cheapest entry level option for entertainment TV.

-- Recently added a grid guide
+- Easy-to-use grid guide

 - Does not offer any locals or sports channels.